John B. Stetson Charter School

 - In ASPIRA’s first year managing Stetson, suspensions decreased from 492 to 4, serious incidents decreased from 90 to 10, and attendance increased from 86% to 92%

-Applications are given once your address is verified, however, you may download the Stetson Enrollment Checklist at the bottom of this page.
+Applications are given once your address is verified, however, you may download the Stetson Enrollment Checklist below.

 Upon earning a Bachelor’s Degree in The Art and Science of Teaching from Temple University in 1997, Thomas Mullin started his professional career with the School District of Philadelphia at Thomas Fitzsimons Middle School.
 Three years later, he transferred to the Hon.
 Munoz-Marin Elementary School in West Kensington to teach literacy and mathematics to students in grade 8.
 He was also part of a team that opened the new Julia DeBurgos Elementary School at 4th and Lehigh Avenues in West Kensington in 2003.
 During his six years there, he served on the school leadership team as well as taught science to students in grades 5 through 8 while completing his Master’s Degree in Educational Administration.